keskiju/autocomplete-java/README.md

 ## Usage

 Configure [classpath](https://en.wikipedia.org/wiki/Classpath_%28Java%29) via a .classpath file.
-For example:

-    ./classes:./lib/*

 A simple project would typically contain a single .classpath file that is placed at the root directory of the project.
 A large project would contain a separate .classpath file for each module.
+An example of .classpath file contents:

+    ./classes:./lib/*:../api/classes

 You can alter default autocomplete behavior with package settings.